Cucamelon Plant: Mighty Mouse Melons

 In the summer of 2021, I went into the back portion of my yard covered in bamboo and discovered vigorous vines that had cropped up over the canes.
 The leaves tipped me off, giving me a sense that this plant was a member of the cucurbit family.
 After some confusion, I learned it was the cucamelon plant.

 Cucamelon plants have a long history in the global south, from Venezuela up to Mexico.
 It was first cultivated by indigenous peoples and has relatives all over the world.
-This melon is so easy to grow, and it attracts virtually no pests.
+This unusual plant is so easy to grow, and it attracts virtually no pests.
 There’s no reason why your summer prep shouldn’t involve cucamelon seeds.

 So how does one care for cucamelon vines?
 If you’d like to incorporate it into your own garden, read on.
 Follow these instructions and you’ll have ripe cucamelons in the heat of the summer, and a huge harvest to keep growing many summers in the future.